ionreq/realgo/README.md

 Four stones can easily be placed in a way that everything is closed off around the middle stone.
 So we could define a circular curve around the middle stone, that gets covered by the surrounding stones.
 And if no part of the remaining curve is longer than a stone diameter, the stone is killed.
-The curve is the analogue of the four libierties of go.
+The curve is the analogue of the four liberties of go.

 But wait, there's something else with liberties:
 You have to be able to place a stone on them.